 Solution R1.4: A simple cell phone that can only be used to make calls would be a single-function device.
 If you can download programs (such as media players, web browsers, and games) to the cell phone and execute them, then it would be considered a programmable computer, as it can serve multiple purposes.

 Solution R1.5: One advantage of C++ over machine code is that C++ statements are independent of the machine (computer) they are being executed on; machine code statements differ from one type of machine to the next.
-Another advantage of C++ is that it is much more readable and understandable (by humans) than machine code.
+Another advantage of C++ is that it is much more readable and understandable by humans than machine code.

 Solution R1.6: The hello.cpp file that I created was found in the following folder on my computer.
 The location will vary from machine to machine.